codio-content/Coding_with_Python-Conditional_statements/.guides/content/-And--and--Or--in-code-e092.md

-On the left is the Javascript code.
+On the left is the Python code.
 Feel free to play with this and try it out.

-{Run code}(node run-user.js ./04-logical/example.js)
+{Run code}(python run-user.py ./04-logical/example.py)